theoberta/Udacity-Project-Neighborhood-Map/README.md

 # Udacity Project: Neighborhood Map
 ### Description
-The Neighborhood Map lets you search for places in the neighborhood and access aditional information
+The Neighborhood Map lets you search for places in the neighborhood and access additional information

 ### Features:
 * places are ordered by rating